jasoncortella/holbertonschool-low_level_programming/0x16-doubly_linked_lists/README.md

 # 0x16.
 C - Doubly linked lists
 ## This directory contains answer files to project 0x16
+#### Note - Some of the files in this directory are intentionally written unclearly with as few lines as possible as an exercise practice.

 ### 0. Print list
 * a function that prints all the elements of a dlistint_t list.